jelousygirl/jelousygirl/README.md

-## oii seja bem vindo ao m eu perfil 👋
+## oii seja bem vindo ao meu perfil 👋

 <!--
 **jelousygirl/jelousygirl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.